kiruba-r11/Material-RadioButton/README.md

 # Material-RadioButton
-To work with RadioButton from Material Design Component
+To work with RadioButton and RadioGroup from Material Design Component

 ### Screenshots of the App
 <table>